 Phones from Big Box Stores and Other Retailers

 If you plan to purchase a phone at Best Buy, Walmart, or other retailer, it's probably made to run on one of the major networks.
+For the best chance of compatibility it is best to by a Sprint Compatible CDMA Unlocked version of a phone.
 Refer to the major carrier list above for compatibility and unlocking information.
 Before purchasing a phone, use our phone compatibility tool to ensure compatibility.

 Phones from Other Carrier (MVNOs)

-If you're using a phone activated with an MVNO, refer to the corresponding major carrier above for compatibility information.
+If you're using a phone activated with an MVNO, you will need to check with your carrier to see what major network they run on.
 If you're not sure of the major carrier, please use our phone compatibility tool.
 If the phone needs to be unlocked, you'll need to contact your MVNO directly.